 Tongue-tied children practice sucking against resistance up to the moment their ties are released.
 Often, there is significant muscular discoordination and habit that doesn’t allow them to nurse efficiently.
 I don’t think it’s reasonable to expect a mom and child to nurse normally right after a procedure.”

 After tongue tie treatment, protruding the tongue may feel unusual.
-An adult I spoke to said it felt like sensitive piece of jelly, and the sensation of it moving forward was extremely strange, almost like his tongue was going to fall out.
-He commented parts of his mouth were hypersensitive when touched by his tongue which was an extreme “tickle” sensation.
+An adult I spoke to said it felt like sensitive piece of jelly, and the sensation of it moving forward was extremely strange; like his tongue was going to fall out.
+He commented parts of his mouth were hypersensitive when touched by his tongue, which resulted in an extremely “ticklish” sensation.

-Muscles may ache or feel stiff after a few feeds and there may be a little discomfort from the wound site – although pain wouldn’t appear to be the sole reason as some babies are also fussy post pain relief, whilst others don’t express any obvious signs of discomfort and as practitioners it doesn’t appear to be linked to the position or size of the tie.
+Muscles may ache or feel stiff after a few feeds and there may be a little discomfort from the wound site.
+Pain wouldn’t appear to be the sole cause of fussiness, as some babies don’t settle with pain relief.
+Others don’t express any obvious signs of discomfort and as practitioners it doesn’t appear to be linked to the position or size of the tie.

 Some babies don’t seem phased and enjoy the easier transfer of milk, one baby this weekend was smiling within seconds as he drank!
 Polishing off a bottle in 10 mins than nearly took him an hour.
-Others look visibly confused or startled, some move backwards and forwards checking out what happens with a deep versus shallow latch, and some seem to become frustrated when hungry, tired and things just don’t work how they did – particularly if they’re tired.
+Others look visibly confused or startled, some move backwards and forwards checking out what happens with a deep versus shallow latch.
+Some seem to become frustrated when hungry, and things just don’t work how they did – particularly if they’re tired.

 This is why it can be helpful to work with an IBCLC or suchlike who can help provide ongoing support over the coming weeks – keep in touch to ensure things are moving in the right direction.
 Lactation involves two people and two bodies, we can’t just bring it down to removing frena.